2025 Best Journalism Schools in the Southwest Region

 journalism is more popular than many other degrees.
 In fact, it ranks #69 out of 395 on popularity of all such degrees in the nation.
 So, you have a fair amount of options to choose from when looking for a school.

-For its 2024 ranking, College Factual looked at 22 schools in the Southwest Region to determine which ones were the best for journalism students pursuing a degree.
-When you put them all together, these colleges and universities awarded 1,605 degrees in journalism during the 2021-2022 academic year.
+College Factual looked at 19 colleges and universities when compiling its 2025 Best Journalism Schools in the Southwest Region ranking.
+When you put them all together, these colleges and universities awarded 1,605 degrees in journalism annually.

 Jump to one of the following sections: * Degree-Level Rankings